Byron/gitoxide/performance-tasks.md

   * @joshtriplett writes: "Would it be possible, with some care, to use the index to figure out in advance which objects will be needed again and which ones won't?
 Could you compute a small DAG of objects you need for deltas (without storing the objects themselves), and use that to decide the order you process objects in?"
   * Note that there is tension between adding more latency to build such tree and the algorithms ability to (otherwise) start instantly.
   * potential savings: unknown

+  ### Miniz Oxide
+  * [ ] Wait for release so we can use the new reset capability introduced by [this PR](https://github.com/Frommi/miniz_oxide/pull/91)
+  * **unnecessary buffer reset**
+    * In the [`InflateState` struct][miniz-inflatestate], there is a big 32kb buffer which gets zeroed for every decompression attempt.
+    * This costs ~4s for 7.5 million objects.
+  * **reuse of state between decompressions could be faster**
+    * Similar to above, there are several occasions when we decompress in an 'all at once', which also requires to recreate a 32kb buffer filled with zeroes.
+If most of that state could be reused, we would save time when handling millions of objects both during pack lookup as well as pack streaming.